 “Private sector data mining has exploded in many facets of our lives and has now reached our children and our public schools,” said CEA President Sheila Cohen.
 “State lawmakers cannot ignore this problem and we urge them to act during the session to protect our most vulnerable citizens—our children.”

-- Checkout our resources on student data privacy discussed at the forum.
+For resources on student data privacy discussed at the forum, visit the CEA website.

-- Watch video of the entire forum, available from the Connecticut Network.
+Watch video of the entire forum, available from the Connecticut Network, by clicking here.